model-checking/kani/rfc/src/rfcs/0006-unstable-api.md

 For this RFC, the suggestion is to only enable experimental features globally for simplicity of use and implementation.

-For now, we will trigger a compilation error if an unstable API is reachable from a user crate unless if the user opt in for the unstable feature.
+For now, we will trigger a compilation error if an unstable API is reachable from a user crate unless if the user opts in for the unstable feature.

 We could allow users to specify experimental features on a per-harness basis, but it could be tricky to make it clear to the user which harness may be affected by which feature.